 One of the downsides of being a fashionista: your clothes are bigger divas than you are.
-Take suede, for instance.
-The high-maintenance fabric looks chic, and definitely looks expensive… until they get dirty.
+If you don’t know how to clean suede, for instance, you have a chic, high-maintenance garment on your ends that looks amazing until it gets dirty.

-But take comfort, dirty does not mean ruined.
-You can make that suede jacket look practically like new as long as you know what do to, which we’re here to help you out with.
+But take comfort my fashionista, because dirty does not mean ruined.
+You can make that suede jacket look practically like new as long as you know what do to.
+Read on to find out.

 1. Read the Directions